SonamYeshe/beginner_tutorials/README.md

 ```

 ## Tests
-If you want to run the tests files,
+If you want to run the tests files, in a differrent terminal,
 ```
 $ cd <path to catkin_ws>
 $ catkin_make test